ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_GitHub.md

 git remote add origin git@github.com:YourUserName/YourRepository.git
 ```

+> [!NOTE]
-Note that if the HTTPS version of the repository URL was used, the upcoming git push command will report an error with a message stating that "Support for password authentication was removed on August 13, 2021."
+> Note that if the HTTPS version of the repository URL was used, the upcoming git push command will report an error with a message stating that "Support for password authentication was removed on August 13, 2021."
 It is necessary to [generate and add a SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to your GitHub account in order to make changes to a GitHub repository using the terminal.

 Next, we need to specify the [default branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches#about-the-default-branch) to which we are adding changes.